-For the year ended September 30, 2018, Authority operating expenses exceeded operating revenues by \$246,330.
+For the year ended September 30, 2019, Authority operating expenses exceeded operating revenues by \$306,264.

-Total operating revenues increased by \$228,772.
-This is attributed to a \$22,030 decrease in other income from program grants and fees, and licenses; and an increase in lease revenue of \$217,460.
-The net increase in lease revenue is attributed to an increase of \$95,582 in the Morgan Building due in part from space added by Florida State University (FSU), an increase of \$2,154 in the Knight Building, an increase of \$153,431 in the Johnson Building due in large part to the FSU Anthropology lease, and a decrease of \$32,610 in the Collins Building due to a reduction in space by the Florida Department of Agriculture.
+Total operating revenues increased by \$56,901.
+This is attributed to a \$9,680 decrease in other income from program grants and fees, and licenses; and an increase in lease revenue of \$68,658.
+The net increase in lease revenue is attributed to an increase of \$71,255 in the Morgan Building due in part from space added by Florida State University (FSU).

-Total operating expenses increased by \$126,224.
-Depreciation and amortization increased by \$2,661.
-Salaries and benefits increased by \$106,456 due to the addition of a full-time position, salary increases, and increased pension expense.
-Other expenses increased by \$17,107 due expenses related to increased building occupancy such as utilities and janitorial services.
+Total operating expenses increased by \$116,835.
+Depreciation and amortization decreased by \$16,091.
+Salaries and benefits increased by \$69,887 due to the addition of a full-time position for a partial year in fiscal 2018 and a full year in fiscal 2019, salary increases, and increased pension expense.
+Other expenses increased by \$63,039 due to increased repairs and maintenance costs on its buildings related to lease-required carpet and paint of \$45,000 and unusual HVAC system repair increases of \$24,000 compared to the prior year.

-Leon County Research and Development Authority internal use and discussion Management's Discussion and Analysis (continued) purposes only.
+Leon County Research and Development Authority Management's Discussion and Analysis (continued)